 When you are juggling a day job and working on your next book, it can feel like there is never any free time to market the book that you currently have available for purchase.
 Who has the time to do everything that is recommended, all while finding time to craft captivating dialog and suspenseful plot twists?
 Here are a few methods that I have found that have helped me to market both of my books while I have been working on the third:

-- When writer’s block sets in hustle on your books– Inevitably, we all experience some kind of writer’s block.
+3. When writer’s block sets in hustle on your books– Inevitably, we all experience some kind of writer’s block.
 I have never held myself to the idea that I have to write so many words in a given setting.
 If I’m not feeling particularly inspired then I will shift my focus to marketing my other books.
 This means I am reaching out to blogs who offer to review books or host author interviews.
-I am building images that can be shared on my Facebook page or website.
 I try to do as much outreach as possible during my writer’s block time that can help me promote the books that I have in-market.
 The more I can do in that one sitting the better.

 Best of luck on your journey!